 - NSW Legal Professional Admission Board

 - Supreme Court of Tasmania

 - SA - see note below under Practising certificate*

 2. Apply for a completion letter

 ANU School of Legal Practice is required to provide a 'Completion Letter' which is used by Admitting Authorities as evidence of satisfactory completion of professional legal training.
 You are eligible for a Completion Letter once you have finished all the Admission to Practice courses.

-Please check the completion letter and admission to practice schedule.
+Please check the admission to practice schedule.